 Pro tip: Standard jewel cases are a strange size, by printing standards—around 6 x 5 inches.
 To get a perfectly sized photo print at home or the 1-hour photo counter, there are two simple steps:

-- Open an 8 x 10 canvas in Design, then open your resized image as an overlay.
-Bearing in mind that your canvas will print to 8 x 10 inches, give the overlay your best eyeball and expand it to a size you think looks about right.
+Open an 8 x 10 canvas in Design, then open your resized image as a graphic.
+Bearing in mind that your canvas will print to 8 x 10 inches, give the graphic your best eyeball and expand it to a size you think looks about right.

 FAIL: Personalized pillow